A controversial tax on soft drinks is currently being debated in Mexico's Congress. But can a tax really reduce the nation's waistlines?

 Mexico isn't the first country to toy with the idea of so-called "fat taxes".

 Hungary, France and Denmark have all introduced taxes on unhealthy comestibles in the past few years.

 But last year Denmark repealed its tax on food with more than a 2.3% saturated fat content - a fact that many of those who oppose the Mexican bill bring into the debate.

 "It failed because people looked for other options," says Jorge Ramo.

 But fat taxes need to be hefty to work, according to a 2012 study published in the British Medical Journal.

-It showed the benefits only kicked in when taxes increased prices by about 20% - and the proposed Mexican tax amounts to just a 10% price hike.'Not enough'
+It showed the benefits only kicked in when taxes increased prices by about 20% - and the proposed Mexican tax amounts to just a 10% price hike.

 Really steep increases are likely to leave consumers frothing at the mouth.

 Indeed, in the United States - where some states have taxed fizzy drinks - there has been strong opposition to the government interfering with something as personal as diet.